 - 1. Spacers should be installed between the foot of the pump and the base.
-This will create an air gap between the pump and base to limit heat transfer to the base. - 2.
-Coat the threads of the heat cartridge with an anti-seize compound prior to installation.
-Install heat cartridges into the tapped ports on the head and bracket in the locations shown in "Figure 14" on page 14 or "Figure 15" on page 14.
-"Figure 14" on page 14 also shows the minimum clearance around the pump needed to install and remove the heat cartridges (not N size) as well as the location for the thermocouple (all sizes).
-See "Table 5" on page 11 for the number of heaters used and the total wattage for each pump size.
-3%" heat cartridges should be tightened to 10ft-lbs.
-1⁄2" and 3%" heat cartridges should be tightened to 20 ft-lbs. - 3.
+This will create an air gap between the pump and base to limit heat transfer to the base. - Coat the threads of the heat cartridge with an anti-seize compound prior to installation.
+Install heat cartridges into the tapped ports on the head and bracket in the locations shown in "Figure 8" on page 9.
+"Figure 8" on page - 9 also shows the minimum clearance around the pump needed to install and remove the heat cartridges as well as the location for the thermocouple.
+The number of heaters used and the total wattage for each pump size is given in "Figure 8" on page 9. %" heat cartridges should be tightened to 10ft-lbs.
+1⁄2" and 3⁄4" heat cartridges should be tightened to 20 ft-lbs. - 3.
 Viking recommends installing a closed loop temperature controller with a control algorithm that will minimize or prevent overshooting the set point temperature.
 The set point temperature needs to be slightly higher than the melting point and significantly lower than the flash point or boiling point of the liquid being pumped.
 Viking does offer a controller for use with our heat cartridges.
 Contact your Viking Pump® representative for details.